Meet the Team

 David is an educator by trade, a writer and speaker by passion, a father and husband by love, and a believer that our way forward is transforming the way we exist for another by seeking the best interest of the collective over the individual.

-An NYC public school graduate with a passion for writing and research, Renika serves as an advisory board member.
+• Renika is a NYC public school graduate with a passion for writing and research.

 Originally from Guyana, Renika moved to New York City in 2019.
 She has worked with The Bell’s Miseducation Podcast since her junior year of high school.
 She enjoys writing stories of her life and conducting interviews.
 In her free time Renika listens to music or goes on mini adventures with her friends all around NYC.
 She is studying journalism and communications at York College and hopes to become a journalist for the New York Times or a news anchor for CBS or Good Morning America.

-An undergraduate at Barnard College majoring in Urban Education, Ash’aa serves as communications and marketing lead.
+• Ash’aa is an undergraduate at Barnard College majoring in Urban Education.

 She was born in India and raised in Manhattan.
 Ash'aa has been involved with The Bell through The Miseducation Podcast since her junior year of high school.
 Her episode was featured in The Hechinger Report, and she has also reported on COVID’s impact on college admissions for WNYC.
 Her time at The Bell has fostered her passion for education equity, which she plans to pursue post-grad.